 This paper is organized as follows.
 In Section 2, we give some notations that have appeared in the context.
-Section 3 shows the proofs of Theorem \ref{ZZB0} and Theorem \ref{ZZB}.
-In Section 4, applying the new inequalities and classical Stein-Weiss inequalities, we give a new proof to Hardy inequality as well as a class of Caffarelli-Kohn-Nirenberg inequalities and obtain new $\divg$-$\curl$ inequalities for vector fields.
+Section 3 shows the proof of Theorem \ref{ZZB}.
+In Section 4, applying the new inequality and Stein-Weiss inequality, we give a new proof to Hardy inequality as well as a class of Caffarelli-Kohn-Nirenberg inequalities and obtain new $\divg$-$\curl$ inequalities for vector fields.